 - Four general election contests for the U.S. House and one general election contest for the U.S. Senate in Kansas, Michigan, Missouri, and Washington will be all-female this fall.
 After Tuesday’s primaries, the total number of all-female congressional contests (U.S. House and Senate combined) is 25, a record high.

-- Both Michigan and Kansas have the potential to elect their second women governors, though the Kansas race is currently rated as favoring the Republican.
+- Both Michigan and Kansas have the potential to elect women governors, though the Kansas race is currently rated as favoring the Republican.

 * Tlaib also ran for the 13th district special election to complete Conyers’ term until January.
 Brenda Jones (D) won that race, positioning her to serve in Congress for the remainder of Conyers’ term, despite Tlaib earning the nomination for a new term starting in January 2019.